Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 # Channel Divinity: Havoc
 Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.

 When you take the [[dash]] action, your movement doesn't provoke opportunity attacks.
-Each hostile creature you move within 5 feet of must make a Dexterity saving throw once per turn.
+Each hostile creature you move within 5 feet of must make a Dexterity saving throw once per turn, if it's on the ground.
 On failure, it falls prone and takes bludgeoning damage equal to 1d8 plus twice your cleric level.

 # Momentary Soar
 Beginning at 6th level, you can command the wind to sweep you off the ground.
 When you take the [[dash]] action on your turn, you can grant yourself a flying speed equal to your walking speed until the end of that turn.
 If you are still airborne when this effect ends, you fall unless you have another means of staying aloft.